andrejaques/andrejaques/README.md

 I am **Master in Mineral Engineering** at <a href="https://www.ufpe.br/">_Universidade Federal de Pernambuco_</a> and a **Full-Stack Developer** student at <a href="https://www.betrybe.com/">_Trybe_</a>.

 I worked lot of my years as Gemologist at **Gem Royalty** and now I am a web developer.
-I founded my own company called **Hex Coder Studio** that I work as a Full-Stack and Graphic Designer.
+I founded my own company called **Hex Coder Studio** that I work as a Front-End and Graphic Designer.

 I love art, games, series and storytelling.